Buridda (social centre): Via Bertani

 The first project put into practice at Buridda was the creation of a ham radio station.
 This was done in a few weeks, and it was given the name Radio Babylon.
 Limited broadcasts began on the FM frequency, covering a small radius around the occupied building.
 After less than two months from the time it began to transmit, however, the station was raided by the Polizia Postale, a branch of the Italian State Police, who seized all radio equipment, claiming that the transmissions created interference on Savona fire brigade frequencies.

 Despite this setback, Buridda remained active.
 The collective opened up the space they occupied to anyone in the city wishing to hold social, cultural, or other group projects.
 In a short time, the building filled up with people and activities, and within a few years, it became a point of reference in the counter-cultural sphere of Genoa.
 Buridda was used for various activities including theatre, craft workshops, study groups, music rehearsals and recording, computer labs, musical events, as well as the first Fab lab in Italy.
 The site established its own recording studio, concert space, boxing gym, and climbing gym, among others.
 The social centre was regularly used for concerts and cultural events including Critical Wine, an annual fair for small-scale wine producers held in different parts of the country each year.

-Eviction and new space
+New space: 2014–2024

 The official status of the occupied building out of which Buridda was based has always been disputed and mired in controversy.
 Initially owned by the University of Genoa, it was eventually purchased by Giuseppe Pericu shortly before his term as mayor of Genoa ended.

 On 4 June 2014, the police raided the squat at Via Bertani 1 and evicted all its occupants.
 This proved to be an unpopular move on the part of the city, and an outpouring of online support was seen immediately following the drastic police action.
 Within a few weeks, the Buridda collective had found a new space to occupy at Corso Montegrappa 39.
 On 7 June, they temporarily occupied Garaventa, an abandoned elementary school in the historic centre of the city.
 Following this, the group planned a large rally for 14 June.
 The event took place as planned, and an estimated 2,000 people took part in the procession.
 The municipal police, under the impression that the squatters would try to reoccupy Via Bertani 1, kept the building under armed guard.
-The procession, however, was headed for Corso Montegrappa; once they reached it, they triumphantly entered their new residence, the former Magisterium of Genoa, inaugurated by Benito Mussolini in 1937, and owned by the University of Genoa.
-As of March 2022, Buridda is still located at this address.
+The procession, however, was headed for Corso Montegrappa; once they reached it, they entered their new residence, the former Magisterium of Genoa, inaugurated by Benito Mussolini in 1937, and owned by the University of Genoa.